Manishearth/manishearth.github.io/source/drafts/fraud.md

 An LLM which could research everything about you and craft a tailored attack.
 An LLM that could put together all the things that would be needed to make this seem plausible (a LinkedIn account, a fake document signing website, a plausible-looking domain to send emails from), and synthesize all text, audio and video interactions.
 An LLM which, after gaining access to your account, could monitor it and find the best ways to make use of that access, whether it be worming its way into your brokerage, racking up huge cloud spends on AWS, taking all your crypto, or even ransoming your decades of precious data from your now-stolen, likely-wiped Google account.

+And the job hunt was incidental.
+The interview was the scam that fit you; a plausible way to hook you in based on what the scammers knew about you.
+For someone else, it might be a scary call from the police, a relative asking for help, an email from their bank, or a slow-burn romance.
+The pretext changes each time, but the machinery behind it is the same.

  [money mules]: https://www.fbi.gov/how-we-can-help-you/scams-and-safety/common-frauds-and-scams/money-mules
  [^banking-protections]:  Involuntarily transferring your money would involve initiating a bank transfer via online banking.
 This would potentially be noticed, transfers take a few days, and the target account could be traced due to KYC regs.
 Furthermore, banking sites often use 2FA and notify the user when there is a login.